SJUACM/How-To-Use-Git-And-Github/README.md

     - Since I cloned the repository while in my desktop directory, the folder is located within my desktop folder.

-    - The name of the repository I cloned is called `sonnet` so to navigate to its folder, you run `cd sonnet` and now you can execute certain files (check the repository's README for instructions on how to run the program)
+    - The name of the repository I cloned is called `sonnet` so to navigate to its folder, I would run `cd sonnet` and now you can execute certain files (check the repository's README file for instructions on how to run the program)

     - You can also simply view the files in your file explorer / finder as well.
 For me, I would have to simply find the `sonnet` folder within my desktop folder and I can then view all the files inside